NShah19/Noteworthy/README.md

 Our backend, which computes the annotations, recommends educational videos, and creates notes from images, relies on a Google App Engine standard instance, which we use to compute/store data for the indexed document search api.
 When new documents are created, they are indexed for future searchability.
 When a user types, the backend is queried to produce annotations by then performing intelligent, ranked searches on indexed documents (previously taken notes).
 When a document is saved, the backend performs a keyword search using the Cloud Natural Language API, and then queries the youtube API to find relevant educational videos.
 The Cloud Vision API is used to convert images to new notes.
 Our frontend is built on firebase, and is inspired by firepad- an open-source text editor.
 Notes and annotations are stored in firebase.

+Check it out at: http://noteworthyapp.org/ *you must enable cross origin resource sharing on your browser for project to work properly